 We want to share with you some exciting news about a pelican that was spotted last month in Southern California.
-The Brown Pelican was one of many that IBRRC rehabilitated in 1990 during the American Trader oil spill in Long Beach, CA. This rare and invaluable band encounter and live bird sighting was observed September 27th, 2009 in Long Beach.
+The Brown Pelican was one of many that IBRRC rehabilitated in 1990 during the American Trader oil spill in Huntington Beach, CA. This rare and invaluable band encounter and live bird sighting was observed September 27th, 2009 in Long Beach, CA.

 What was also significant was that this was an adult pelican when we originally received it for washing and rehabilitation which means that the bird was at least 4 years old at the time.
 This means that the bird is now over 23 years old and one of the oldest rehabilitated oiled birds on record.
 It was also one of the birds that was used in a post release study done during that oil spill where 31 of the rehabilitated brown pelicans were fitted with radio transmitters on their backs.